 A Before pulling out the battery plug, tilt the mast forward a little, and lower the fork to the lowest position.

-The batteries weigh from around 1040kg to 1500kg so the extreme care must be taken when handling them.
+The batteries weigh from around 2000 kg to 2200 kg so the extreme care must be taken when handling them.

-Disconnect the battery connector.
-Release the battery cover latch and open the battery cover.
+1 Release the battery cover latch.